Trusted WordPress tutorials, when you need them most.

 9 Best WordPress Translation Plugins for Multilingual Websites

-However, WordPress does not have the built-in capability to create multilingual websites.
-Luckily, some powerful WordPress translation plugins let you easily add multilingual content to your site.
+Millions of non-English websites around the world use WordPress, but it doesn’t offer any built-in tools to create multilingual websites.
+Luckily, you can use WordPress translation plugins to easily add multilingual content to your site.

-In this article, we will share some of the best WordPress translation plugins you can use to create multilingual websites.
+In this article, we will share some of the best options for both types of translation plugins.
 We will look at their features, pros, and cons to help you pick the best option for your website.

 Best WordPress Translation Plugins for Multilingual Websites